How to Know if You Are Healthy - Check Here For The Tell Tale Signs

-1. Can You Wake Up Without an Alarm Clock?
+1. Can You Wake Up Without Alarm Clock?

-If you can wake up about the same time every day, without the assistance of an alarm clock, then you are well rested.
+If you can wake up without an alarm clock at about the same time every day, then you are well-rested.

-We all need a good night sleep and be well rested.
-A well-rested body means your internal systems are working effectively.
+We all need a good night's sleep and be well-rested.
+A well-rested body means your internal systems are working right.
 This is important to good health.
-Lack of sleep or a good rest is not only physically and mentally tiring during the day but could be a sign of heart disease, overweight problem or even stroke.
+Lack of sleep or a good rest is not only physically and mentally tiring during the day but can be a sign of heart disease, overweight problem or even stroke.

 (Some people try to make up for the late nights by sleeping longer on weekends.
 This is a wrong strategy for sleep deprivation).

-Keeping your body hydrated is part of being healthy.
-You should be drinking at least eight glasses of water a day.
-You need to drink more if you are working in the sun and sweating, or had been playing sports or doing a workout.
+Keeping Your Body Hydrated is part of staying healthy.
+You must drink at least eight glasses of water a day.
+You need to drink more if you worked in the sun and sweat or played sports or did a workout.

-To know if you are hydrated, check your urine color.
+To know if you are well hydrated, check your urine color.

-The normal urine color of a well-hydrated person will be a pale yellow or straw yellow.
-Any other colors could be due to health issues, medications, drugs or supplements that you are taking.
-Hence, stop taking these medications, drugs or supplements for a few days to recheck your urine color.
+The Normal Urine Color of a well-hydrated person is a pale yellow or straw yellow.
+Any other colors can be due to health issues, medications, drugs or supplements that you are taking.
+Stop taking these medications, drugs or supplements for a few days to recheck your urine color.

-Cloudy urine or milky urine could be due to some foods that you had taken or simply balance of your semen that had remained in the urinary tract.
-If this problem persists, it could be urinary tract infection (normally with a burning urination), kidney or gallbladder problem.
+Cloudy Urine or Milky Urine can be due to some foods you ate or the balance of your semen that had remained in the urinary tract.
+If this problem persists, it can lead to urinary tract infection (normally with a burning urination), kidney or gallbladder problem.

 3. Your Bowel Movement

-The quality as well as the quantity of what goes out of your digestive system is another telltale signs on the state of your health.
+The quality and quantity of what goes out of your digestive system is another telltale sign on the state of your health.

 - Your stool is large, soft and easy to pass.
 It will also sink.

-- Irregular bowel movement or not going for a few days (could be lack of fiber, constipation, medication, lack of water, not having breakfast, etc.)
+- Irregular bowel movement or not going for a few days (can be from lack of fiber, constipation, medication, lack of water, not having breakfast, etc.)

-- It floats and stinks! (could be from the unabsorbed fat)
+- It floats and stinks! (can be from the unabsorbed fat)

-- Stool colors are either bright red (could be from your food or hemorrhoid), too dark (could be from your iron pill supplement or internal bleeding) or pale or gray color (could be due to pancreatic or digestive track problem)
+- Stool colors are either bright red (can be from your food or hemorrhoid), too dark (can be from your iron pill supplement or internal bleeding) or pale or gray color (can be due to pancreatic or digestive tract problem)

-- Stool textures are hard & dry (could be from your medications, lack of water and fiber), look like small lumps (could be due to lack of fiber & water, high protein low carbohydrate diet) too liquid (could be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (could be an indication of colon cancer)
+- Stool textures are hard & dry (can be from your medications, lack of water and fiber), look like small lumps (can be due to lack of fiber & water, high protein low carbohydrate diet) watery or loose stool (can be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (can be an indication of colon cancer)

-Signs of good health are when your nails have the smooth surface, pink in color and firm when touched.
+Signs of good health are nails with a smooth surface, pink in color and firm when touched.

-If your nail shows the following telltale signs, then check with your doctor
+If your nail has the following telltale signs, check with your doctor:

-- dry and brittle that can split easily: thyroid problem
+- dry and brittle that can easily split: thyroid problem

 - white nail: liver problem such as hepatitis